Loud Computer Servers

 The compliment to the treatment is to then place sound absorption panels inside the contained area to reduce the reflected pressure and dissipate the noise that might otherwise leak out through exposures, openings, doors, ventilation systems, plenum space and more.
 Place the sound absorption panels inside the area defined by the blankets to maximize your noise reduction levels.

 QBS Sound Barrier Blankets are class A fire rated and approved for use in your space.
-We will custom cut them to the cavity size that works best for your space requirements.
+We will custom cut these noise reduction curtain systems to the cavity size that works best for your space requirements.
 The blankets should be hung out in front of the computer racks to protect those inside the room, and against any wall that is common to an adjoining room where the noise is bleeding into.See QBS Blanket

-In addition to using the QBS Blankets to block directional sound, the Pyramid sound panels are the great compliment to the treatment.
-Line these sound panels on available surfaces inside the blanketed area to reduce the noise being trapped by the blankets.
-Pyramids will help control leakage as the QBS blankets block the noise.
+In addition to using the QBS Sound Barrier Blankets to block directional sound, we recommend our Pyramid Noise Reduction Foam to compliment your soundproofing treatment.
+Line the noise reduction foam on available surfaces inside the blanketed area to reduce the noise being trapped by the blankets.
+Pyramids will help control leakage as the QBS Blankets block the noise.

-QBS Blankets are class A fire rated, durable, portable and easy to self install.
+QBS Sound Barrier Blankets are class A fire rated, durable, portable and easy to self install.
 They can be taken down with ease for maintenance on the computer racks.
 Care should be given for proper ventilation, which is why a computer rack enclosure project always leaves room for ventilation.
-The FireFlex panels will help slow any leakage that may otherwise result.
-QBS blankets can block up to 90% of your bleeding noise.See QBS Blankets
+The FireFlex Panels will help slow any leakage that may otherwise result.
+QBS Blankets can block up to 90% of your bleeding noise.See QBS Blankets

 Measure Your Room